 - In a medium bowl, whisk together the almond flour, powdered sweetener, cocoa powder, gelatin, ginger, cinnamon, and cloves.

-- In another medium bowl, beat the egg yolks with 2 tbsp of the granulated sweetener until lighter yellow and thickened.
+- In another medium bowl, beat the egg yolks with 2 tablespoon of the granulated sweetener until lighter yellow and thickened.
 Beat in the vanilla extract

 - Using clean beaters and a large clean bowl, beat the egg whites with the salt and cream of tartar until frothy.
-Beat in the remaining two tbsp sweetener until stiff peaks form.
+Beat in the remaining two tablespoon sweetener until stiff peaks form.

 - Gently fold the egg yolk mixture into the whites.
 Then gently fold in the almond flour mixture, taking care not to deflate them, until no streaks remain.